 The rapid evolution of Information and Communication Technology (ICT) education has created a pressing need for innovative teaching and learning methodologies that better equip students with practical, industry-relevant skills (Khasawneh, 2024).
 Traditional assessment methods often lack the integration of real-world applications, leading to a disconnect between academic theory and industry practice (Janse van Rensburg, 2022).
 The challenge lies in designing a framework that not only enhances student engagement but also promotes competency-based learning through project-driven and context-aware education, as expressed by Pratisto and Danoetirta (2025) and Molina-García et al. (2024).

-This study addresses this challenge by proposing an Integrated Project & Context-Based Learning (IPCB) framework, which merges project-based learning, context-based learning, and integrated learning methodologies into a cohesive approach.
+This study addresses this challenge by proposing an Integrated Project & Context-Based Learning (IPCBL) framework, which merges project-based learning, context-based learning, and integrated learning methodologies into a cohesive approach.
 The primary research objective is to develop and evaluate a framework that fosters deep learning, problem-solving, and skill acquisition within an ICT education context.
 The study aims to propose a framework that can be used to bridge the gap between the undergraduate Information Technology (IT) studies and the IT industry.

+The decision to adopt project-based, context-based, and integrated learning approaches in this initial framework was intentional, serving as a foundational step in exploring pedagogies that bridge academic theory and industry application.
+These three were selected due to their proven alignment with real-world ICT practices and their complementary strengths in promoting critical thinking, practical skill development, and interdisciplinary learning.
+However, this selection is not exhaustive; it provides a starting point for iterative research.
+Future iterations of the study will explore additional approaches - such as game-based learning - to further enhance and adapt the framework for diverse learning contexts and technological advancements.

 Research Method